 Eventually, the train depot closed in 1986 and Kelso soon became a desert ghost town.

-13. Belle Isle Zoo, Detroit, Michigan
+13. Belle Isle Zoo in Detroit, Michigan

 Note that Belle Isle is a Michigan state park, which requires purchasing a Michigan recreation passport to enter!

 Because of financial problems in the early 2000s, the whole island fell into disrepair, and wound up being taken over by the state.

 They are now home to many nature walks, the oldest conservatory in the country, and a nature center, along with sweeping views of both the USA and Canada.

 What was once a popular spot for locals and tourists is now overgrown by the natural landscape and crowded by dead trees that have toppled over onto the walkways.

-The 2011 movie Real Steel starring Hugh Jackman featured a robot fight that takes place at the abandoned zoo.
-The site is still visited by explorers looking to glimpse a part of Detroit’s past.
+The 2011 movie Real Steel starring Hugh Jackman featured a robot fight that takes place at an abandoned zoo.

-14. Six Flags Theme Park, New Orleans
+14. Six Flags Theme Park in New Orleans, Louisiana

 Although much of the city is now recovered, the abandoned Six Flags theme park serves as a stark reminder, still (partly) standing just outside the city.

 Once popular with families looking for a fun day out, the park is now popular with urban explorers, photographers and has even been a backdrop for several films, music videos, and even fashion shoots!

-Neon-painted rollercoasters being reclaimed by trees, an abandoned carousel, chairs missing, chains tangled, rotting ticket booths, and submerged cartoon figures covered in mud.
+Neon-painted rollercoasters are being reclaimed by trees, an abandoned carousel, chairs missing, chains tangled, rotting ticket booths, and submerged cartoon figures covered in mud.

 As always in Louisiana, the swamp is never far away. and the park is no exception as the water, trees, and undergrowth creep in further each year.

 Six Flags is about a 20-min drive from the center of the city, and it definitely helps to have a car to get there.
 Head North on the Interstate, and you’ll drive right past it.

-Technically, the park is officially closed to the public, and security do sporadically patrol the site (and did I mention the gators!?), so please be careful!
+Technically, the park is officially closed to the public, and security does sporadically patrol the site (and did I mention the gators!?), so please be careful!